javaman97/ProductAssignment/README.md

   - `ProductsRepository.kt`: The repository class that acts as a middleman between data sources (API/Room) and ViewModel.

 - **di/**: Contains Koin dependency injection modules for setting up dependencies.
-  - `ProductModule.kt`: Defines Koin modules for injecting dependencies like Retrofit, Room, and repositories.
+  - `ProductModule.kt`: Defines Koin modules for injecting dependencies like Retrofit, Viewmodel and repositories.

 - **ui/**: Contains the UI components, including fragments and view models.
   - `ProductListFragment.kt`: Displays the list of products and includes search functionality.
-  - `AddProductFragment.kt`: Provides the form to add a new product.
+  - `AddProductFragment.kt`: Provides the form to add a new product with notification and feedback dialog of added product.
   - `ProductAdapter.kt`: Adapter for displaying products in a `RecyclerView`.
   - `ProductsViewModel.kt`: ViewModel for managing the data for the product list.
   - `AddProductViewModel.kt`: ViewModel for managing the data for adding a new product.